josehb96/josehb96/README.md

 - I'm a Software Engineer with fundamentals in finances and economics.

 - I create websites that sell.
-If you want one -> josehurtadobaeza@gmail.com

 - I have a degree in computer science which doesn't matter because it's more important what I have learned by myself.

 ## 🛠 Skills